gregdek/logictest/README.md

 ## HOWTO

-Clone the test repo:
+Clone the test repo (or create your own):
 `git clone git@github.com:gregdek/logictest.git`

-Go into the test repo directory:
+Go into the repo directory:
 `cd logictest`

-Download NaanProphet/git-logic-init (see that repo for details):
+Download NaanProphet/git-logic-init into the top level directory of the repo (see that repo for details):
 `curl -s -L -OO \
 https://github.com/NaanProphet/git-logic-init/releases/latest/download/init{.sh,.sh.sha256} \
 && shasum -a256 -c init.sh.sha256`

-Run the init script against the local repo:
+Run the init script against the repo:
 `sh init.sh`

+That should do it, everything should now "just work".

 NOTE: installation also tests for presence of git lfs and other key dependencies.

 ## PROJECT01 DETAILS

-Project01 is a test project with 4 tracks of sequencer only data.
-No audio tracks have been recorded for it.
+Project01 is a test project with several tagged commits to test different states.
 The initial save options:

 * "Organize my project as a:
     * Folder
 * "Copy the following files intp your project:" -->
     * Audio files
     * Sampler audio
     * Alchemy audio data
     * Ultrabeat audio data

 Tag 01.001: first commit to Project01 with the basic 4 tracks of sequencer data